A Christmas Story (1972 TV special): Home media

-Released by AVCO Broadcasting Corp. in the early 1970’s for use with Cartrivision.
+It was released by AVCO Broadcasting Corp. in the early 1970’s for use with Cartrivision.
 Cartrivision item number 10264S-NN.

 The special was first released on VHS as part of the Hanna-Barbera Super Stars video collection by Hanna-Barbera Home Video on November 9, 1989, and re-released again on September 26, 1995 by Turner Home Entertainment.

 On July 31, 2012, Warner Home Video released Hanna-Barbera Christmas Classics Collection on DVD in region 1 via their Warner Archive Collection burn on demand service.
 This collection features a trilogy of Christmas specials: A Christmas Story, The Town Santa Forgot and Casper's First Christmas.